21km43/WCH-LinkE-Mini/README.md

 ## Feature
 * Change USB Connector to Type-C
 * No current limit for 3.3V and 5V output (Beware of short)
+  * 3.3V output is limited to 200mA max by LDO
 * Optimize for ordering [JLCPCB](https://jlcpcb.com)

 ## LICENSE